gokuthecoder/reelflix/Readme.md

 we discuss aboth this refresh token and access token , simply remember this thing we not pass many information in `generateRefreshToken`

+## File uploading
+on backend not store any docuemnt or media file, we upload all file on 3rd party website

+## HTTP CRASH COURSE
+Hyper Text Transfer Protocol

+*URL: Uniform Resource Locator
+* URI: Uniform Resource Identifier
+* URN: Uniform Resource Name

+## what are HTTP headers
+   when  you send HTTP request then we need to send request with additional data(like when file created , what file name, when file created, when file updated), this information called HTTP header .

+   This HTTP headers is a metadata(data about data)

+`metadata` -> key-value sent along with request & response

+if you sent reuest from postman, browser and programmetically then all these http header sent different .

+headers also comes from response

+## what is functions of headers

+many function perform by headers, but some function are here like caching, authentication, manage state .